-Barrio Santa Cruz, or the Santa Cruz neighbourhood, is one of Seville's most popular tourist areas.
+Seville is one of the best places to stay in Spain as it has many unique and vibrant neighborhoods to explore, like Barrio Santa Cruz.
+The Santa Cruz neighbourhood is one of Seville's most popular tourist areas.
 The heart of the barrio is Plaza de la Santa Cruz, a small square with many landmarks around it.

 Interestingly, there used to be a synagogue in the square; however, it was replaced with the Church of Saint Bartholomew.
 Nevertheless, you can still experience some of the area's Jewish heritage by doing a guided walking tour of the Old Jewish Quarter within Santa Cruz.

 Basilica of Santa María de la Esperanza Macarena, or Basílica de la Macarena for short, is a Catholic temple constructed in 1941 in a neo-baroque style.
 It's also the headquarters of the Brotherhood of La Esperanza Macarena, and there is a museum relating to this brotherhood next to the basilica.